 Modern machine learning imputation algorithms (like missForest) excel at minimizing point-wise prediction error (RMSE).
 However, this point-wise optimization inherently shrinks the variance of the imputed values, causing structural variance collapse.
 In longitudinal Growth Curve Models (GCM), this crushes the latent slope variance (\(\sigma^2_S\)), destroying the statistical power needed to track patient trajectories over time.

 The smriti package resolves this by decoupling prediction from structural geometry.
 It utilizes a two-stage architecture: 1.
 Initialization: Non-parametric imputation bridges the missingness to establish a dense matrix.
-2. Lagrangian Projection: A C++ gradient descent layer forces the hallucinated data onto a target covariance manifold, constrained by a Lagrangian multiplier (\(\lambda\)).
+2. Lagrangian Projection: A C++ gradient descent layer projects the hallucinated data toward a target covariance manifold while preserving fidelity to the initial imputed values.
+The augmented loss function is

 The Robustness-Efficiency Tradeoff